rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

   * API:
     * Data structure and API updates supporting convenient reward collection and calculations of multiple agents.
 (Data structure and API updates for collecting and calculating multi-objective rewards was already previously built by the author).
-    * Started Zoo AEC wrapper (not fully complete yet).
+    * Zoo AEC wrapper (usable by now, completed after the hackathon).
   * Agent's observation:
     * Each agent may have its own limited visibility.
     * Optionally (depending on the configuration), the agent's observation may rotate depending on the direction of the agent.